Diabloxx/AkumaBOT2/README.md

 - [node-tldr](https://github.com/philpl/node-tldr)

 # License
-SempaiBot (AkumaBOT) is licensed under the [General Public License Version 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+- SempaiBot (AkumaBOT) is licensed under the [General Public License Version 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
-All creadits go to the devs of sempaibot for the code and help for making this support ripple.
-I couldnt do this without them!.
+- All creadits go to the devs of sempaibot for the code and help for making this support ripple.
+I couldnt do this without them!